NixOS/rfcs/rfcs/0145-doc-strings.md

 - [F100] - doc-string are all comments.
 That start with `##` or `#|` e.g. `## {content}`

 This RFC is a significant change to the existing documentation convention.
-This is because it is better to do it right when always being downward compatible holds you back.
-We created a pro-con list in the [alternatives](#alternatives) section below.
+It is better to do it right when always being downward compatible holds you back.

 We finally need to distinguish between regular comments and doc strings.
 We found this format to be the most distinguishable.